-Our marketable securities consist of corporate bonds and money market funds.
+Our marketable securities consist of corporate bonds and money market funds and are classified as available for sale.
 Marketable securities are initially recognized at cost.
 Marketable securities considered to be "purchased financial assets with credit deterioration" are initially recognized at cost, less any allowance for expected credit losses.
 Unrealized holding gains and losses are reported in other comprehensive income, net of applicable taxes, until realized.
 All marketable securities are carried on the balance sheet at fair value.
 Fair value is defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
 We use a three-level fair value hierarchy in estimating and reporting fair values of our marketable securities: